Yo! Bum Rush the Show: Critical reception

 According to Robert Hilburn in 1988, Yo!
 Bum Rush the Show was widely acclaimed by critics.
-However, fellow music journalist Christopher R. Weingarten later recalled American critics were originally lukewarm to the album.
+The journalist Christopher R. Weingarten later recalled American critics were originally lukewarm to the album.
 In Chang's estimation, white journalists in particular strongly criticized Chuck D's pro-black nationalist sentiments.

 In a review published in The Village Voice under the title "Noise Annoys", John Leland avoided the group's politics entirely and simply found Chuck D boring, instead preferring the more entertaining rhymes of Flavor Flav.
 Fellow Village Voice critic Robert Christgau said the group has "literary chops—amid puns more Elvis Costello than Peter Tosh, their 'Megablast' is cutting anticrack narrative-propaganda--and they make something personal of rap's ranking minimalist groove."
 He found them lacking in levity, however, and complained that "Chuck D takes the bully-boy orotundity of his school of rap elocution into a realm of vocal self-involvement worthy of Pavarotti, Steve Perry, or the preacher at a Richard Pryor funeral."
 Pareles was more enthusiastic in The New York Times, hailing Yo!
 Bum Rush the Show as rap's "grittiest" full-length record.
 While still finding Public Enemy plagued by the "adolescent macho" he deemed prevalent in the genre, he said its songs are "far more convincing - and unsettling - when [Chuck] D takes on money and power", and concluded: "At a time when most rappers typecast themselves as comedy acts or party bands, Public Enemy's best moments promise something far more dangerous and subversive: realism."

 According to Chang, the album fared better among critics in the United Kingdom, where music publications ranked it as one of the year's best records.
 In NME magazine's critics poll, it was named the best album of 1987.
 The single "You're Gonna Get Yours" was also listed at number 25 on their list of Top 50 tracks of the year.
 It was also voted the 14th best album of the year in The Village Voices Pazz & Jop, an annual poll of American critics nationwide.

 In subsequent years, Yo!
 Bum Rush the Show has been considered a classic and one of hip hop's most influential records.
 In 1998, it was selected as one of The Sources 100 Best Rap Albums.
 In 2003, Rolling Stone ranked it number 497 on a list of the 500 greatest albums of all time, although the album was removed in the 2012 version of the list.